akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 Therefore, a 90-priority rule  will be executed before 0-priority ones.
 If two rules have the same priority, they will be executed in a "technical" order. (database reading order)

+A status can be defined through the `enabled` key.
+When the value is `false` the rule cannot be executed neither from cronjob nor manually.
+In the rule import this key is not mandatory, the rule is enabled by default if it's not specified.

 Action’s conditions can be applied on localizable and scopable values.
 In this case, it has to be specified using and scope elements.